If you are organising an event or on-air programme to mark World Radio Day 2018, be sure to add it to the global events map at www.worldradioday.org!

 The seventh edition of World Radio Day is being held on 13 February 2018 under the theme: Radio and Sports, with all radio stations, regulatory bodies and related organisations invited to celebrate radio and its contribution to democratic debate through information, entertainment and audience interaction.

 As we look forward to a year of momentous sporting events - events that have the ability to unite the hearts and minds of people everywhere - we call on all radio stations around the world to showcase the beauty of sports in all of its diversity.
 Let's celebrate the traditional sports that connect us to our cultural heritage, the grassroots sports that anchor within our communities, and the inspiring stories that challenge gender stereotypes and covers, equally, both men's and women's sports events.

 World Radio Day 2018 will focus on the following UNESCO sub-themes:

 - Diversity in Sports Coverage: Through the coverage of traditional and grassroots games, radio can reconnect people with their cultural heritage, promoting freedom of expression and diversity through cultural expression;

 - Gender Equality in Sports Coverage: Sports coverage is hugely powerful in shaping norms and stereotypes about gender.
 Radio has the ability to challenge these norms, promoting a balanced coverage of men's and women's sports and a fair portrayal of sportspeople irrespective of gender;

 - Peace and Development through Sports Coverage: Through greater coverage of sports for peace and development iniatives, the universal values of non-violence, solidarity and tolerance are recognized and celebrated.

-World Radio Day 2018 website (www.worldradioday.org) will launching soon with right-free content, new broadcast packages, articles and blogs.
+The World Radio Day 2018 website (www.worldradioday.org) is live - with rights-free content, new broadcast packages, articles and blogs.

 and/or Aditi Tyagi at firstname.lastname@example.org.